squidfunk/mkdocs-material/docs/alternatives.md

 __Advantages__

 - Very powerful, customizable and extendable
-- Generates reference documentation from [Python Docstrings]
+- Generates reference documentation from [Python docstrings]
 - Large and rich ecosystem, used by many Python projects

 __Challenges__